thejokertm/engram_vault/Notebooks/dreams-are-beginnings.md

 ---

-What is a dream?
-We tend to think of it as a destination, something to achieve, to work towards, when in fact, it is something far more valuable.
+Dreams?
+We tend to think of them as a destinations, something to achieve, to work towards.

 Dreams are new beginnings.